thinkful-ei-gecko/alexander-bookmarks-server/README.md

 The controller in this app is 'app.js' because it is the file that starts the server.
 The controller should connect to the knex instance via `app.set('db', db)` in the server.js, which injects!
 In turn, you can get 'db' from the server in app by using `req.app.get('db)` in any given endpoint.

 I have now parsed out the services tests from the endpoints tests, and fixed the forgotten case where there are no items in database.

+I am leaving the 'supertest' and actual endpoint tests for later.